THE REMEDIAL HERSTORY PROJECT

 Chloe (she/her) is a PhD student in Religious Studies at the University of Edinburgh.
 She also holds an MA and a MsC in Religious Studies.
 Her research focuses on gender, nationalism and interreligious relation in South Asia, especially India.

 Chloe leads a team of communication pros to share our new resources with educators and inspire people to look for the women.
+Our Outreach team takes the amazing products from the Research team and gets it into the hands of educators and students around the world.
+Our team has a global reach and is a force to be reckoned with.

 Hanna McNulty, NEWSLETTER EDITOR